emlid/emlid-docs/docs/reach/common/reachview/settings-rs2.md

 !!! note "Getting system report"
 	<p style="text-align:center"><img src="../img/reachview/settings/system-report.gif" style="width: 800px;" /></p>

+### Sound notifications

+Enables sound notifications on Reach and allows volume adjusting.
+Reach will warn you once it gets or loses the fix solution status.

 ### Reset settings to default
 Click *Reset setting to default* button to return all settings to factory configuration.
 Only logs and wireless settings are preserved.
 If you would like to perform a complete factory reset and wipe all your data you can [reflash firmware image](firmware-reflashing.md).